math7b/reactChapterOne/README.md

 ### Instalation
 ```
-# To instal the project.
+# To install the project.
 git clone https://github.com/math7b/reactChapterOne.git

 # To go to the project folder.